CG Principle

 Whistleblowing

-The Company has a Whistleblowing policy and procedures that offer protection for the whistleblowers as a Whistleblowing channel for people within the Company and other stakeholders to submit their complaints or concerns regarding any behavior that may cause inappropriate, unethical actions or may cause violation of the law, financial misconduct or fraud directly to the Chairperson of the Audit Committee (the “Chairman”) via an e-mail: whistleblowing@ifscapthai.com or regular mail marked “Private & Confidential” to the address as follows:
+The Company has a Whistleblowing policy and procedures that offer protection for the whistleblowers as a Whistleblowing channel for people within the Company and other stakeholders to submit their complaints or concerns regarding any behavior that may cause inappropriate, unethical actions or may cause violation of the law, financial misconduct or fraud directly to the Chairperson of the Audit Committee (the “Chairperson”) via an e-mail: whistleblowing@ifscapthai.com or regular mail specify “Private & Confidential” to the address as follows:

 Chairperson of the Audit Committee